 Although most of our research is theoretical, sometimes we do have projects with a practical benefit.
 Below are some of our practical highlights: apps, software, and spin-off companies.
 Some of these are still actively developed, some are passive (retired but still working), and some are not functional anymore, and merely listed for sentimentality.

 BitThief is a free riding BitTorrent client.
-More than 10 years later it continues to be popular, especially in countries where downloading is cheap and uploading is “costly”, e.g. in Africa or Japan.
+More than 10 years later it continues to be popular, especially in countries where uploading is costly, e.g. in Africa or Japan.

 HomeDetective is a powerful apartment and house search tool for Switzerland.
 Find your next home with elaborate search filters: map regions, functions and full text search.

 Smart Cloud Storage

 Smart Cloud Storage (SCS) automates storage management on your Android smartphone, moving your data to and from the cloud if necessary.

 A meta page about smartphone reviews, with a smartphone finder: For example, you want a headphone jack, a high screen resolution and a good battery?
 Here are your best matches!

 Convenient Password Manager is a smart password manager using secret sharing for various platforms.
 To unlock a password you need a specified number of your devices or tokens accessible, but no password!

 Sinalgo is a simulation framework for network algorithms in Java.
 Although we are not actively developing Sinalgo anymore, it is still popular at many universities, in particular in France.